 First Year applications are considered only for the Fall term.
 First Year applications are not accepted for the Spring term.

-You can apply for the Honors College and/or GPPA programs on the UIC Supplement when you submit your First Year application.
+You can apply for the Honors College and/or GPPA programs on UIC’s Member questions when you submit your First Year application.
 You can find more information regarding both programs at the GPPA/Honors College page and by visiting the Honors College or GPPA official websites.

 Most First Year applicants will only need to meet the First Year Admission Requirements.
 The exceptions are as follows:

-- Students who are also applying to the Honors College or GPPA program will have to submit essays and letters of recommendation based on the requirements of those programs.
+- Students who are also applying to the Honors College or GPPA program will be required to complete the Writing Supplement to finalize their application submission.
+Two (2) letters of recommendation are also required for applicants to the Honors College and GPPA.

 - Any applicants who studied overseas during high school may be required to submit the TOEFL/IELTS exam.
 These situations will be considered on a case-by-case basis.
 When a TOEFL/IELTS exam is required, applicants will be subject to the same English Competency requirements as outlined in the Undergraduate International Admission Requirements.